 Hesburgh Sabbatical Program

+Due to Covid-19 CTU has suspended the Hesburgh Sabbatical Program for the 2020-2021 school year.
 Crafted for ministers in the Church, the Hesburgh Sabbatical Program is a curriculum-centered, community-based, holistic sabbatical that fosters both personal and professional renewal and provides continuing formation.
 Men and women from around the world come to beautiful Chicago for four months – fall or spring semester – to rest, to study, to enjoy, and to share their experiences and learn from others who are in ministry today.

 The Eucharist is celebrated daily at CTU.
 Enhance your experience by engaging in the opportunities available for spiritual direction and theological reflection.

-Sabbatical participants can also audit one course at CTU for free and also receive Continuing Education Units (CEUs) for their participation in the program.
+Sabbatical participants can also audit one course at CTU for free and will also receive Continuing Education Units (CEUs) for their participation in the program.

 All modules are presented from a pastoral perspective to help participants reflect upon their past ministry experience, while preparing for their next ministry.